 The First World War was a turning point in world history.
 It claimed the lives of over 16 million people across the globe and had an impact on the lives of everyone.
 2014 - 2018 marks the Centenary of the First World War, an important anniversary for Britain and the world.

 To commemorate the Centenary and pay tribute to those who served in the War and made the ultimate sacrifice, Royal Mail Group has created a searchable database of all known memorials in our care.

 At the time of the First World War, Royal Mail was part of the General Post Office (GPO), along with what subsequently became British Telecommunications and Post Office Limited.
 This site features all known memorials on former GPO sites.
-In partnership with the British Postal Museum & Archive, we have recorded and transcribed around 300 memorials.
+In partnership with The Postal Museum, we have recorded and transcribed around 300 memorials.
 Each record includes information about the location of the memorial and names of the individuals featured on it.

-Visit the British Postal Museum & Archive website for more information about Royal Mail Group’s links with the First World War.
+Visit The Postal Museum website for more information about Royal Mail Group’s links with the First World War.

 Through this database, we aim to pay tribute to those who served in the First World War and safeguard the memorials established to preserve their memory.